 The Group manages its liquidity risk by maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities from banks.
-At the balance sheet date, assets held by the Group and the Company for managing liquidity risk included cash and short-short term deposits as disclosed in Note 4.
+At the balance sheet date, assets held by the Group and the Company for managing liquidity risk included cash and short-term deposits as disclosed in Note 4.

-Short-term funding is obtained mainly from trade financing and short-term borrowing from banks.
 The Group monitors working capital projections regularly, taking into account the available banking and other borrowing facilities to ensure that the Group has adequate working capital to meet current requirements.